susmoysb/PHP-Practice/README.md

 6. `data-types.php`: This file contains exercises related to understanding and using different data types in PHP.
 7. `strings.php`: This file contains exercises related to manipulating and working with strings in PHP.
 8. `numbers.php`: This file contains exercises related to working with numbers in PHP.
+9. `casting.php`: This file contains exercises related to type casting in PHP.